-Goal: expand and build upon my knowledge of sustainable living and the climate crisis.
-Action: I’m reading 12 sustainability books in 2020.
-You should join me and read a few, too!
+Goal: Expand and build upon current knowledge of sustainable living and the climate crisis.
+Action: Read these 12 sustainability books.

 Disclosure: Old World New is a participant in the Amazon services LLC associates program, an affiliate advertising program designed to provide a means for me to earn fees by linking to amazon.com and affiliated sites.

 I found this book on a free book cart at my local farmers market and was intrigued by reviews saying that it is a great read for environmental activists.
-While I choose not to participate in events that require gathering with a large amount of people, I want to grow to be a better activist in a way in which I feel safe.
+While I choose not to participate in events that require gathering with a large amount of people (marches, protests) for my own personal safety and comfort level reasons, I want to grow to be a better activist in a way in which I feel safe.
 I am excited to read this book first and hope that it enlightens me to help me be a better environmentalist.

 I was very intentional in choosing black and indigenous authors to include on this list.
 The Green Collar Economy is written author and activist Van Jones, the creator of non-profit Green for All and former President Obama’s Special Advisor Green Jobs.
-It addresses and offers solutions for two of the major issues we face as a society: protecting the environment and the economy.
+In short, it addresses and offers solutions for two of the major issues we face as a society: protecting the environment and the economy.

 Leading up to the 50th anniversary of Earth Day in April, I wanted to read a classic in environmental literature.
 Silent Spring sparked a revolutionary movement when it informed the public about the dangers of pesticides.
 This book helped to effect change to laws that protected our natural resources – land, water, and air.

 Indigenous, African, and people of African descent are the original environmentalists, but it wasn’t because of a fancy movement.
 It was their way of life.
-Capitalism and racism wrecked how black and indigenous people cared for the earth.
-Today, the results disproportionately impact us in negative ways with the harmful effects of climate change impacting black and brown communities.
+Capitalism and racism put an end to how black and indigenous people had cared for the earth for hundreds of years.
+Subsequently, the results disproportionately impact us in negative ways with the harmful effects of climate change impacting black and brown communities.
 As Long as Grass Grows is written by Indigenous author Dina Gilio-Whitaker and it explores the fight for environmental justice through an indigenous lens.

 I first read this book while studying sustainability in college.
 I honestly don’t recall much of what I learned from it, so I’m excited to read it again as an older adult.
 Cradle to Cradle explores ways to make things better so that our products contribute to a circular economy instead of becoming trash as soon as their one use is done.